dustyjuhl/so-you-think-you-can-freelance/README.md

   - Work at your own pace
   - Work wherever you want—home office, kitchen table, coffee shop, or from your own bed

-## Earn Extra Income
-- You can earn up to $500 before having to report it to the IRS
-- As you gain experience and build your reputation, you can earn more money.
-- You can earn up to $35/hr. on some sites.
-- Some freelance sites offer the opportunity to become employees.

-## Gain Additional Experience
-- Work on fun projects
-- Work for major brand name companies
-- Learn new things

-## Be Your Own Boss
-- Set your own schedule
-- Work at your own pace
-- Work wherever you want—home office, kitchen table, coffee shop, or from your own bed

 ## Tips for Being Successful
 Source: http://www.inc.com/jordan-kasteler/7-freelance-habits-you-should-develop-before-quitting-your-day-job.html